AFDO is governed by a Board of Directors and managed by the Chief Executive Officer.

-Frank Hall-Bentick AM has a life-long disability (familial peripheral neuropathy) and through his outstanding efforts has contributed to improving human rights for people with a disability.
-He lives in Melbourne and has been involved in disability empowerment for the last thirty years.
-During this time he has been employed in the Equal Opportunity Unit of the Australian Public Service Board (9 years), as Coordinator of Disability Resources Centre (9 years) and as a Disability Officer at Centrelink (15 years).
+Over this time, he has been employed in the Equal Opportunity Unit of the Australian Public Service Board (nine years), as Coordinator of Disability Resources Centre (nine years) and as a Disability Officer at Centrelink (15 years).

-Since 1981 the International Year of Disabled Persons he has been at the forefront of disability rights in local, state, national, regional and world organisations particularly through Disabled Peoples’ International, founding and leading many of these groups.
-For twenty years he has worked closely with the United Nations in Bangkok as Resource Person and invited Expert.
-More recently he has been an active member of the International Disability Caucus and its work on the United Nations’ Convention on the Rights of People with Disabilities in both Bangkok and New York.
+Since the International Year of Disabled Persons in 1981, Frank has been at the forefront of disability rights in local, state, national, regional and world organisations, particularly through Disabled Peoples’ International (DPI).
+For 20 years he has worked closely with the United Nations in Bangkok as an invited expert.
+More recently, he has been an active member of the International Disability Caucus and contributed to its work on the United Nations’ Convention on the Rights of People with Disabilities in both Bangkok and New York.

-During this time he has received a number of Awards for his work including;
+Over the years, Frank has received a number of awards for his work including:

-- 2001 - Australian Centenary of Federation Award for long and outstanding service to disability organizations and People with Disabilities.
+- 2001 – Australian Centenary of Federation Award for long and outstanding service to disability organisations and people with disabilities

-- 2011 - Recipient, National Disability Award – Minister’s Lifelong Achievement
+- 2011 – National Disability Award – Minister’s Lifelong Achievement

-- 2012 Selected by UN ESCAP as one of ten Asia Pacific Disability Champions to promote the Incheon Decade Strategy and Goals.
+- 2012 – Selected by the UN Economic and Social Commission for Asia and the Pacific (ESCAP) as one of 10 Asia Pacific Disability Champions to promote the Incheon Decade Strategy and Goals.

-Currently Frank continues to be involved at an international level through Disabled Peoples’ International and the International Disability Alliance.
-At a national level he is involved with the Australian Federation of Disability Organisations and the Australian Disability Development Consortium and is chairperson and founder of the Australian Disability and Indigenous Peoples Education Fund.
-At state level, he continues to be involved in disability reference committees with the Victorian Equal Opportunity Commission, the Office of the Public Advocate, his local Yarra Council disability advisory committee and is Chairperson of the Disability Resources Centre.
+Today, Frank continues to be involved at an international level through DPI and the International Disability Alliance.
+At a national level, he is involved with AFDO and the Australian Disability Development Consortium, and is the Chairperson and founder of the Australian Disability and Indigenous Peoples Education Fund.
+At a state level, Frank is Chairperson of the Disability Resources Centre and continues to be involved in disability reference committees with the Victorian Equal Opportunity Commission, the Office of the Public Advocate, and his local Yarra Council disability advisory committee.

 Nominated by Brain Injury Australia